 Gateway to Lake of the Ozarks

-Sometimes nicknamed “The Gateway to the Lake of the Ozarks,” Richland’s scenic landscape and down-home people have a way of making visitors feel at home.
-Spend an afternoon wandering the antique shops and storefronts.
-Swap stories with the locals at a coffee house.
-Discover art in unexpected places as you explore the charming historic community.
+Richland’s scenic landscape and down-home people have a way of making visitors feel welcome.
+Wander through the antique shops and storefronts, swap stories with the locals at a coffee house, and discover art in unexpected places as you explore the charming historic community.

-In 1869, Milton Santee, a railroad surveyor noticed the potential in a small area between Springfield and St. Louis.
-He undoubtedly had his eye on the miles of sprawling hills, the sparkling Gasconade River and the acres of green forest.
-The town of Richland sprang up along the Frisco Railroad and became a livestock production and farming community.
+In 1869, railroad surveyor Milton Santee noticed the potential in a small area between Springfield and St. Louis.
+He undoubtedly had his eye on the miles of sprawling hills, the sparkling Gasconade River, and the acres of green forest.
+The city of Richland sprang up along the Frisco Railroad and became a livestock production and farming community.

 Richland’s entrepreneurial spirit may have started with Captain H.E.
-Warren who opened his store when Richland was first founded.
-150 plus years later his descendants continue to operate H.E.
+Warren, who opened his store when Richland was founded.
+More than 150 years later, his descendants continue to operate H.E.
 Warren & Sons.

-The entire family will love exploring Final Stop Die-Cast Collectibles & More on Pine Street.
+In 2018, the Myers family began restoring a historic storefront on South Pine Street, now home to The Vintage Chandelier.
+Your family will love exploring Final Stop Die-Cast Collectibles & More on Pine Street.
 This shop is stuffed with antiques, comic books, vintage toys, farm toys, and Hot Wheels!

 Local Flavors & Unique Eats

-While exploring Richland don’t overlook the food!
-Grab a juicy hamburger and a shake at The Burger Stand.
-Market Basket Café is a quaint little spot dishing up big flavors made from scratch.
+Don’t overlook the food while exploring Richland!
+Grab a juicy hamburger and a shake at The Burger Stand. or a meal at Market Basket Café, a quaint little spot that dishes up big flavors made from scratch.
 It’s like having lunch at a dear friend’s home.
-Come into Daugherty’s Pub & Grub as a stranger and leave as a friend!

-Shady Dell Park is a beloved 20-acre greenspace near the heart of town.
-The park features covered picnic pavilions, playgrounds, sand volleyball courts, tennis courts, pulling track, and a horseshoe pit.
-The park hosts the annual Tri-County Fair.
+Shady Dell Park is a beloved, 20-acre green space near the heart of town featuring covered picnic pavilions, playgrounds, sand volleyball courts, tennis courts, a walking trail, a pulling track, and a horseshoe pit.
+The park hosts the annual Tri-County Fair, a seasonal farmers market, and car shows.
 Truck and tractor pulls are held throughout the year.
-Railroad buffs will appreciate the park’s railroad caboose — a nod to the towns railroading heritage.
+Railroad buffs will appreciate the park’s railroad caboose — a nod to the city’s railroading heritage.

-Tee off at Richland’s nine-hole golf course!
-If you’re eager for adventure of a different nature, head out to the Gasconade River.
-Thirty miles of clear water winds its way around Richland to provide some of Missouri’s best bass fishing.
+Tee off at Richland Golf & Country Club, Richland’s nine-hole golf course!
+If you’re eager for the adventure of a different nature, head out to the Gasconade River — 30 miles of clear water winds its way around Richland to provide some of Missouri’s best bass fishing.